Skip to content

 • Next.js with TypeScript as the default.
 It's the web app and the API in one place, and it's the same framework across nearly everything I build.

-• Expo and React Native with Expo Router when a project needs a mobile app, usually sharing types and logic with the web side rather than rebuilding them.
+• Expo / React Native with Expo Router when a project needs a mobile app, usually sharing types and logic with the web side rather than rebuilding them.

 • PostgreSQL on Neon for the database.
 It's serverless Postgres that's quick to spin up and scales down to nothing when an app is idle, and it's the thing that replaced my old reach-for-Supabase reflex.